open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 ```

 You can now use the generated code to bootstrap your component development
-projects and easily build and distribute your own collector distribution with
+projects and build and distribute your own collector distribution with
 your components.

 Further reading: